moj-analytical-services/rpackage_training/README.md

 ## 4. Make a copy of the project in R Studio

-You then need to clone your repository to your version of R to allow you to make changes to it.
-Guidance to do this is available here: https://user-guidance.services.alpha.mojanalytics.xyz/github.html#r-studio.
+To enable you to make changes to your project using R Studio you can make a copy of your repository in R Studio.
+Guidance to do this is available [here](https://user-guidance.services.alpha.mojanalytics.xyz/github.html#r-studio).
 As github has changed since this guidance was made, instead of clicking the green github 'Clone or download' button, click the green 'Code' button.

-**Exercise 4:** Follow Step 1 of the guidance to make a copy of the project in R Studio.
+**Exercise 4:** Follow Step 1 of the guidance to make a copy of your project in R Studio.

 ## 5. Create the package